Marcherfu/EldaraTCG/README.md

 And you in all of that ?
 Well, you're a Contractor.
 You're doing allegiance contracts with those factions, trying to work things out and make the whole world a better place like before the Shattering.

 Who you'll stand for is a decision only you can take.
 Good luck Contractor !

+## Game concept

+The lore of the game is planned to evolve accross the expansions, with right now Core Set 1 being the very start of the story.
+We are currently some time after the Shattering, when things have settled on a daily war between the 5 Factions.
+What would happen during the expansion could very much shape the story going forward.